Directed by: James Wan

 If there is one area this film has been lambasted about since its release, it's the acting, particularly that of Cary Elwes and Leigh Whannel.
 While I don't think their acting is nearly bad as some have made it out to be, there's no doubt that the former gets very hammy and over-the-top at times, while the latter shows his inexperience as an actor.
 At any rate, it's certainly not the worst acting I've ever seen in a horror film, that's for sure.
 Also, on the other end of the spectrum, I think Danny Glover gives a great performance as Detective Tapp, the officer in charge of the Jigsaw case.
 Despite being driven to the edge of sanity, Tapp remains tirelessly devoted to cracking the case, which makes him one of the more sympathetic characters in the entire series.
 Also, Ken Leung gives an excellent performance as Tapp's partner, Detective Sing.

 As we rapidly approach the release of Saw V, it's interesting to go back and see how the entire thing began.
 While the franchise is now a well-known commodity, the original film still works very well as a stand-alone film.
 Despite its low budget and quick shooting schedule, the cast and crew truly managed to capture lightning in a bottle, but isn't that how it usually is with horror?
 While the sequels have been very fun films, none of them have matched the heights of the original, which is not only the best of the series so far, but one of the best mainstream horror films of this decade.
 It seems like Saw gets a bit of a bad rap from some of the purists out there, but I find it to be a thoughtfully constructed and excellently written film that was craftily brought to the screen by Wan's confident and stylish direction.
 I haven't enjoyed his follow up films (Dead Silence and Death Sentence) as much as his debut film, but there's no denying his skills as a visual stylist.
-I'm not sure if Saw is going to go down as a classic (only time will determine that); however, it is a thrilling ride with a great story and nice thematic elements underpinning it.
+I'm not sure if Saw is going to go down as a classic (only time and future generations will determine that); however, it is a thrilling ride with a great story and nice thematic elements underpinning it.
+I am certainly prepared to call it a classic.

 The film has seen a few home video releases since its initial release.
 The original release featured the theatrical cut, while the later release featured an uncut version that actually ran a bit shorter due to an excised line of dialogue; also, there's a hardly any more gore that's even noticeable, so gorehounds shouldn't expect much more here.
 As far as presentation goes, both discs feature an excellent transfer that faithfully shows off the film's grimy, gritty look; the soundtrack is also very aggressive, particularly the DTS track.
 The uncut version features a host of special features, including a commentary featuring Wan, Whannel, and Elwes, the original Saw short film, an art gallery, and a few behind-the-scenes featurettes.
 There is also a Blu-ray version featuring the theatrical cut that has a decent high def transfer, but no lossless audio soundtrack; also, there are no extras at all, so high-def Saw-hounds might want to wait and see if Lion's Gate bothers to double-dip on this one.
 The bottom line is this, however: any horror fan should check out the beginning of what has become the face of horror for this decade.
 While it remains to be seen just how history will remember the series, the original film remains Jigsaw's most memorable game so far.
 Buy it!